mbustosorg/heroku-buildpack-eiffel/README.md

 * Heroku and their new [Buildpack-capable stack](http://devcenter.heroku.com/articles/buildpacks)

 ## Usage
 Push the app to Heroku.
-Learn more about [deploying to Heroku with git][deploy].
+Learn more about [deploying to Heroku with git](https://devcenter.heroku.com/articles/git).

 ```bash
 $ git push heroku master